- Vol 1: General - Topics Chapters Overview

 - Make sure the purpose and need and project descriptions of the DED and draft project report match.

-- As discussed in the Information for Environmental Documentation section, the potential impacts of each alternative must be analyzed and discussed in the environmental document, along with appropriate minimization, avoidance, and/or mitigation measures.
+- The potential impacts of each alternative must be analyzed and discussed in the environmental document, along with appropriate avoidance, minimization, and/or mitigation measures.